-^[7] The target_IP and port variables refer to the IP address and port combination of a target/portal, respectively.
-For more information, refer to Section 25.2.1, "iSCSI API" and Section 25.12, "Scanning iSCSI Interconnects".
+^[5] The target_IP and port variables refer to the IP address and port combination of a target/portal, respectively.
+For more information, refer to Section 26.2.1, "iSCSI API" and Section 26.12, "Scanning iSCSI Interconnects".

-^[8] Refer to Section 25.12, "Scanning iSCSI Interconnects" for information on proper_target_name.
+^[6] Refer to Section 26.12, "Scanning iSCSI Interconnects" for information on proper_target_name.

-^[9] For information on how to retrieve a session's SID value, refer to Section 25.2.1, "iSCSI API".
+^[7] For information on how to retrieve a session's SID value, refer to Section 26.2.1, "iSCSI API".

-^[10] This is a single command split into multiple lines, to accommodate printed and PDF versions of this document.
+^[8] This is a single command split into multiple lines, to accommodate printed and PDF versions of this document.
 All concatenated lines - preceded by the backslash (\) - should be treated as one command, sans backslashes.

-^[11] Prior to Red Hat Enterprise Linux 5.4, the default NOP-Out requests time out was 15 seconds.
+^[9] Prior to Red Hat Enterprise Linux 5.4, the default NOP-Out requests time out was 15 seconds.

-Chapter 26.
+Chapter 27.
 Device Mapper Multipathing and Virtual Storage

-Red Hat Enterprise Linux 6 also supports DM-Multipath and virtual storage.
-Both features are documented in detail in the Red Hat books DM Multipath and Virtualization Administration Guide.
+Red Hat Enterprise Linux 7 supports DM-Multipath and virtual storage.
+Both features are documented in detail in the Red Hat books DM Multipath and Virtualization Deployment and Administration Guide.

-26.1.
+27.1.
 Virtual Storage

-Red Hat Enterprise Linux 6 supports the following file systems/online storage methods for virtual storage:
+Red Hat Enterprise Linux 7 supports the following file systems/online storage methods for virtual storage:

 - Fibre Channel

-- " iSCSI
+- iSCSI

 - " NFS

-- GFS2
+- FS2

-Virtualization in Red Hat Enterprise Linux 6 uses libvirt to manage virtual instances.
+Virtualization in Red Hat Enterprise Linux 7 uses libvirt to manage virtual instances.
 The libvirt utility uses the concept of storage pools to manage storage for virtualized guests.
 A storage pool is storage that can be divided up into smaller volumes or allocated directly to a guest.
 Volumes of a storage pool can be allocated to virtualized guests.
 There are two categories of storage pools available: